idnow/de.idnow.ios.sdk/README.md

 ## Changelog

+### 3.13.0
+Changes:
+-  Feedback to the user during the identification process if :
+   - the ID document text is not read out correctly by system
+   - the person's photo in the document is not clearly visible

+- Gender readout from MRZ for all documents
+- Minor improvements & bugfixes

+### 3.12.0
+Changes:
+-  Scanning bars added in the app in the following steps :
+   - OCR - Before the segmentation
+   - Security feature - Before the tracking
+   - Selfie - During the selfie-taking process
+   - Liveness - During the picture-taking process

+- Changes in the arrows during the liveness step to ensure that the user understands how to turn head
+- Show date format in OCR review screen based on the device language
+- Minor improvements & bugfixes

 ### 3.11.0
 Changes:
 - User can continue with identification process after the app has been put to the background